 Design results can also be viewed in text form using the Text Reports view.
-Once on the Text Report tab, a list of available deign tables is shown on the Project Manager | Tables tab and can be added to the text report by doubleclicking an individual table or dragging and dropping a table into the report.
+Once on the Text Report tab, a list of available deign tables is shown on the Project Manager | Tables tab and can be added to the text report by double-clicking an individual table or dragging and dropping a table into the report.

-1.11 Load Combination Criteria
+2.5 Load Combination Criteria

-Load Combination Sets

-Strength (LRFD) load combinations are required in ConcreteBending to perform concrete design checks.
-Service level load combinations may be added if you want to look at results.

-Several sets of building code load combinations are built into ConcreteBending.
+In ConcreteBending, strength level (LRFD) load combinations are required to perform concrete design checks.
+The analysis results from service level (ASD) load combinations can viewed, but they are not used for design.
+Several sets of both ASD and LRFD building code load combinations are built into ConcreteBending.
+Custom load combination sets may also be created.

-Importing Load Combinations
+Custom Load Combinations

+Use the Create Factored Combination button located in the Load Case Manager to create any custom combination needed.
 Custom factored load combinations can be imported from the clipboard using the Import From Clipboard button in the Load Combinations tab in the Load Case Manager.
 Text must be tab delimited and copied to the clipboard in the following format: